idarthjedi/inAudible-pyWrap/README.md

 This blurb is borrowed from the https://apprenticealf.wordpress.com/ page.

 ## Step 1
-Follow the steps outlined at https://github.com/kholia/inAudible
+Follow the steps outlined at https://github.com/kholia/inAudible to setup your environment

 ## Step 2
+Use the Audible Manager to download your files into a local directory (you do not need to authenticate them if you have completed step 1)

+## Step 3
 Run the program using the following syntax

 python convert.py [activation bytes] [directory with aax files]

+### Results
+This code will remove all the extraneous names at the end of the file, and create an MP4 (chapter preserving) file with the same name as the original file (minus all the extra names)